adjolev/aboutMe/README.md

 - 👋 Hi, I’m Aleksandar Djolev
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently experimenting with asp.net core with C#
-- 📫 How to reach me: adjolev@gmail.com
+- 📫 You can reach me at: adjolev@gmail.com

 <!---
 adjolev/adjolev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.